BE A CAT ADVOCATE

 5 Ways to Help to Community Cats

 2. Become a community cat caregiver.
 Nothing beats a one-on-one relationship with a community cat.
 Cat caregivers provide community cats with regular food, water, and outdoor shelter—and get a lot of love and fulfillment in return.
-We’ll help you get started, or brush up on cat caregiver best practices, at alleycat.org/BestPractices.
+They’ll help you get started, or brush up on cat caregiver best practices, at alleycat.org/BestPractices.

 3. Leave Them Be.
 When you find young kittens outdoors, the best way you can help in most cases is to allow them to stay with their mother in their outdoor home.
 Even if you don’t see her, their mother is likely nearby, and she is their best caregiver.
 You can help the whole family by providing outdoor cats with food, water, an outdoor shelter, and a watchful pair of eyes.
 Learn more at alleycat.org/LeaveThemBe.